rampage644/rampage644.github.io/_posts/2017-06-09-multiraft.md

 ![Vanilla Raft](https://www.cockroachlabs.com/uploads/2015/06/multinode2-300x216.png){:style="margin-left:50px"}
 ![MultiRaft](https://www.cockroachlabs.com/uploads/2015/06/multinode3-300x212.png){:style="float: right; margin-right:50px"}

-Obvious difference here is number of connections and messages that are used to make everything work.
-Multiraft works by effectively "multiplexing" many communcation channels into per-node ones.
+The obvious difference here is a number of connections and messages that are used to make everything work.
+Multiraft works by effectively "multiplexing" many communication channels into per-node ones.

-As per more detailed description, problems begin when number of ranges per node (replica) increases.
-Obviously, then node has to participate in many-many raft groups with all that possible overhead.
+As per more detailed description, problems begin when the number of ranges per node (replica) increases.
+Obviously, then the node has to participate in many-many raft groups with all that possible overhead.
 I haven't stated that previously, but raft protocol assumes periodic heartbeat events to be exchanged within the group.
-What does happen if one node is a member of multpiple groups?
+What does happen if one node is a member of multiple groups?
 Service protocol traffic increases.
 Using MultiRaft (and using only one Raft instance per Node  - `Store` in Cockroach source code terminology - rather than per `Range`) solves the problem of traffic increase.
-Under the hood, CockroachDB coalesces/uncoalesces heartbeats in a sinlge response/request (according to `pkg/storage/store.go`).
+Under the hood, CockroachDB coalesces/uncoalesces heartbeats in a single response/request (according to `pkg/storage/store.go`).

-On the other hand, TiKV (as a underlying building block for TiDB) also uses MultiRaft for exactly the same purpose.
+On the other hand, TiKV (as an underlying building block for TiDB) also uses MultiRaft for exactly the same purpose.
 Basically, its atomic unit of transfer is called `Region` (rather than `Range`).
-Behind the scenes, it uses multiplexion for Region-containing messages but no heartbeat coalescion.
+Behind the scenes, it uses multiplexing for Region-containing messages but no heartbeat coalescing.
 The best explanation I've found is [here](https://groups.google.com/forum/#!topic/tidb-user/uQXlBnTxsoI).

 ### References: